Ear Infections

 Symptoms of Ear Infections

-Symptoms of ear infections can vary, but the most common include:
+Ear infection Symptoms vary, but the most common include:

 - Ear pain: This can range from mild discomfort to severe pain.